 Rational anxiety is normal, unfortunately, when our minds are around negative toxic environments.
-This rational anxiety once out can leave us with irrational anxiety, as our subconscious will have been programmed long term to protect us.
+This rational anxiety, once out, can leave us with irrational anxiety, as our subconscious will have been programmed long term to protect us.

-As a narcissist is gaslighting you with psychological abuse, often leaving you with self-doubt and lack of self-esteem.
+As a narcissist is gaslighting you with psychological abuse, often leaving you with self-doubt and a lack of self-esteem.
 They also provoke you, and they will project and blame, leaving you feeling to blame and full of guilt, with the added psychological abuse of the silent treatment, leaving you questioning what you did wrong, often leaving you walking on eggshells around them, no longer being able to speak up for yourself and full off anxiety through fear of reactions and the words of self-doubt they’ve planted in your mind.

 Symptoms of anxiety are.